Text (company): OpenWidget

-OpenWidget is a free website widget and plugin software.
+OpenWidget is a free website widget and plugin software product.
 It was launched in November 2022.
-It allows to add functionality to an existing website using one of the pre-defined apps, such as contact and feedback forms, product reviews and recommendations, and frequently asked questions templates.
-Such widget integrates with ecommerce platforms, such as Shopify, BigCommerce, WooCommerce, and website builders, such as WordPress.
+It allows users to add functionality to an existing website using pre-defined apps, such as contact and feedback forms, product reviews and recommendations, and frequently asked questions templates.
+These widgets integrate with ecommerce platforms, such as Shopify, BigCommerce, WooCommerce, and website builders, such as WordPress.
 The authors claim "using AI for ecommerce personalization" to be their mission.

 Past products

 Products offered in the past, but currently discontinued are GG Pro (which was a corporate instant messenger) and Chat Server, which was a chat software for moderated chat rooms.
-Besides developing and selling communication solutions, from 2004–2010 LiveChat Software was the owner of one of the first Polish online chat portals – POLChat.
+Besides developing and selling communication solutions, from 2004–2010, LiveChat Software was the owner of one of the first Polish online chat portals, POLChat.

 Another product offered by the company was chat.io.
 It was a chat widget for websites, apps, and social messaging with message sneak peeks, agent ratings, and chat routing.
 It allowed integrations with multiple communication channels, like Facebook Messenger.
-It was a chat platform for developers who like to customize products for their needs.
 The chat.io platform provided APIs to allow developers to build features atop the current offering.
-The product has been discontinued and became a part of LiveChat.
+The product was discontinued and became a part of LiveChat.

 Awards

 In October 2007 LiveChat (formerly LIVECHAT Contact Center) was listed among the top Customer Support and Feedback applications in the Inside CRM report recommended by Guy Kawasaki.

-In 2011 Deloitte listed LiveChat Software as one of the fastest-growing Central European technology companies in the pDeloitte Technology Fast 50 program – the company was selected for the 2011 award based on its 545% revenue growth over the previous five years (2005–2010).
-In 2012 the company was listed 18th in the same ranking, based on its 830% revenue growth.
+In 2011 Deloitte listed LiveChat Software as one of the fastest-growing Central European technology companies in the Deloitte Technology Fast 50 program, based on revenue growth over the previous five years.
+In 2012 the company was listed 18th in the same ranking, based on its revenue growth.

-In 2013 the company has been listed by Red Herring in the group of the most innovative companies from across Europe.
-It has been recognized by Deloitte in its annual Technology Fast 50 program and listed 18th with 624% revenue growth.
+In 2013 the company was listed by Red Herring in the group of the most innovative companies from across Europe.
+It has been recognized by Deloitte in its annual Technology Fast 50 program and listed 18th.

-In 2015, during the Private Equity Forum & Awards Gala organized by the Executive Club with the support of the Polish Private Equity & Venture Capital Association, LiveChat Software has been awarded “Private Equity Diamonds in the category Portfolio company (small cap).
+In 2015, during the Private Equity Forum & Awards Gala organized by the Executive Club with the support of the Polish Private Equity & Venture Capital Association, LiveChat Software was awarded "Private Equity Diamonds in the category Portfolio company (small cap).
 Later that year, LiveChat Software was shortlisted for the European Small and Mid-Cap Awards organized by EuropeanIssuers, FESE, and the European Commission.
 One of three companies entered for the awards by Warsaw Stock Exchange, LiveChat was among the only CEE companies to be shortlisted.